-491 Beacon (21-23 Massachusetts Avenue) was designed by architect Ernest N. Boyden and built in 1891 by John Hurley, builder, as a three-family building and store.
-It was built for real estate dealer Seth Russell Baker, one of three contiguous multi-unit buildings he had built at the southwest corner of Beacon and Massachusetts Avenue: 21-23 Massachusetts Avenue, 491 Beacon (25-27 Massachusetts Avenue, also a three unit apartment building and store, was built at the same time, and 495-497 Beacon, a four-unit apartment building, was built the previous year.
+491 Beacon (21-23 Massachusetts Avenue) was designed by architect Ernest N. Boyden and built in 1891 by John Hurley, mason, as a three unit apartment building and store, for real estate dealer Seth Russell Baker.
+It was one of three contiguous buildings designed by Ernest Boyden and built for Seth Baker at the southwest corner of Beacon and Massachusetts Avenue.
+25-27 Massachusetts Avenue, also a three unit apartment building and store, was built at the same time, and 495-497 Beacon, a four-unit apartment building, was built the previous year.

-Seth Baker is shown as the owner of 491 Beacon on the original building permit application, dated February 28, 1891.
+Seth Baker is shown as the owner of 491 Beacon on the original building permit application for 491 Beacon, dated February 28, 1891.
 On the application, the address is shown as 491-495 Beacon, corner 470 West Chester Park (West Chester Park was renamed Massachusetts Avenue on March 1, 1894).

 In June of 1957, Max Miller filed for (and subsequently received) permission to legalize the occupancy of 491 Beacon as four apartments and one store, indicating that the “building has been used as a store and 4 family as long as around 15 years to my knowledge.”

 Max Miller died in September of 1964.
 Bertha Miller continued to live at 491 Beacon in apartment 1.
 The Miller Drug Company continued to operate at 21-23 Massachusetts Avenue, managed by the Millers’ son, Eugene M. Miller.
 He and his wife, Susan (Lement) Miller, lived in apartment 2 at 491 Beacon.

 In March of 1967, Bertha Miller acquired 25-27 Massachusetts Avenue from Edward J. Goodfellow.
 He also owned 495-497 Beacon, which he continued to own.